 Power Tool Batteries

-Recycling batteries for power tools is crucial in particular if they use older nickel-cadmium batteries.
+Recycling batteries for power tools is crucial particularly if they use older nickel-cadmium batteries.
 Cadmium is highly toxic and is considered a carcinogen as well, posing serious harm in case it leaks into the environment.

 There are some council depots and retailers that recycle power tool batteries.
 For instance, Bunnings, Masters, and TradeTools offer a free pilot program for Tradies to kickstart power tool battery recycling.
 This service accepts power packs up to 500g in weight.